aesara-devs/aesara/doc/library/scan.rst

 .. testcode:: scan1

    import aesara
-   from aesara import tensor as aet
+   from aesara import tensor as at

    W = aesara.shared(W_values) # we assume that ``W_values`` contains the
                                # initial values of your weight matrix